mkess-ivy/svncrwns-site-v2/work.md

             <div class="small_title_text">Production</div>
           </div>
           <div class="small_title_description">
             Our strategic aim is to work with our clients to create better approaches to connecting with their consumer market.
-Our work is not a one package fits all idea - though it falls in the bounds of managing e-commerce + digital platforms, photo, film and branded activations.  <a href="/contact/" style="color: #7A5F1A;">Reach out today</a> to learn how we can join your team.
+We manage + create e-commerce + digital platforms; we create content by photo + film; and we produce branded activations.  <a href="/contact/" style="color: #7A5F1A;">Reach out today</a> to learn how we can join your team.
           </div>
         </div>
       </div>